 All 3 studies found that time children spent memorising sight words was a strong, negative predictor of reading skill.
 In other words, the more time the children spent learning sight words, the poorer their reading scores were!

 We discuss our own strategy for teaching irregular words in more detail in our article on high-frequency words and tricky/common exception words.

-Click on this link If you would like more information about teaching your child phonics.
+Click on the following link if you would like more information about teaching phonics.

 If you would like more information about improving your child’s spelling then click on this link.

 If you would like to know more about helping your child with their reading comprehension then click on this link: ‘Reading Comprehension Basics’.